KankakeeCommunityCollege/foundation/_alumnis/stephanie-newberry.md

 **What is your role in your position?**

-I am the mailroom supervisor for the Physical Plant Department.
+I am the mailroom supervisor for the Physical Plant Department (now Campus Operations).
 My duties shipping and receiving, USPS mailing, Key control, vehicle reservations and many other duties.

 **What is the most rewarding part of your job?**